The Block Table

 Curvature (optional) - Displays the Curvature selected for the track in the Block.
 Curvature is used for automatic running of trains, and need not be entered if trains will not be run automatically.
 Curvature, if present, indicates to the computer that it should slow the train as it runs through the Block.
 If None or Gradual is selected, an automatic train will proceed at normal speed.
 Tight should be selected if the train should slow down somewhat; Severe should be selected if the train should slow by a maximum amount.
 If the Block has variable curvature, your selection should be made according to the most limiting part of the Block.

-State Shows the current state of the block, Occupied or UnOccupied.
+State Shows the current state of the block,

 Choose between textual and graphic display in the Display preferences.